sw4sg/ISWC2018/README.md

 # ISWC2018
-The website is based on the [Creative theme](http://startbootstrap.com/template-overviews/creative/).
+The website is based on the [Creative theme](http://startbootstrap.com/template-overviews/creative/) and was forked from [UBICOMP WORKSHOP 2017](https://ubicomp-mental-health.github.io/workshop-2017.html)

 ## Copyright and License